-Robin Blackburn McBride reads from The Shining Fragments, her upcoming new novel
+Robin Blackburn McBride reads from The Shining Fragments

 The Shining Fragments is a family saga about the Irish in Canada that explores the ramifications of abandonment, obsession, love, memory, and visionary power.